 The Most Important Thing I Can Do

 Hi there.
 I’m Angie, short for Angelina.
 Some people call me that.
 Other’s just call me Ange.
 Any variation is fine.
-I bring to this blog the best of what I know – about evolutionary health and diet, food and cooking, about having fun and also knowing how to slow down.
+Through my blog, Paleomantic, and through my work as a Primal Health Coach, I offer you the best of what I know – about the evolutionary model of diet and health, about food and cooking, about having fun and also knowing how to slow down.
 This is the most important thing I can do, for you.

 Why You Might Want to Stop By

 On the personal level, trust me, I’ve walked the talk.
 I’ve moved house 17 times.
 I’ve grown through relationship breakups.
 I’ve changed country.
 I know depression, anxiety and trauma.
 I understand how scary it is to receive a ‘posititve’ diagnosis on a health issue, and how challenging it is to live with chronic pain.

 I also know self resiliance and inner strength.
 I know that laughter, joy and creativity are not just wonderful, but powerful.
 I know how to nurture great relationships – with my self, my body, with my partner, family and friends.
 I believe that love is the supreme and transformative energy, and we might call this God.

 I know through experience that health is a complex interplay between diet, movement and relaxation, that there is no quick-fix, and that what’s right today might not be appropriate tomorrow.

 Every step that I’ve taken on my personal journey comes together in an authentic, unique and professional way of communicating in groups and on a one-to-one basis.